 A great place to start for this discussion is to come up with a sustainable fashion definition.
 Green Conduct, a sustainability news provider, defines eco-fashion as clothing that takes into account the environment, the health of its consumers, and the working conditions of anyone involved in creating the clothing.
 Green strategy, who help businesses improve their sustainability practices, define sustainable fashion as:

 clothing, shoes, and accessories that are manufactured, marketed and used in the most sustainable manner possible, taking into account both environmental and socio-economic aspects.

-So, from the design and manufacturing of clothing and accessories to the marketing, sales, and use of each product, sustainability comes into play at every point, working to prevent damage to the environment, minimize waste, and ensure every aspect is both human and animal-friendly.
+So, from the design and manufacturing of clothing and accessories, including the use of sustainable materials, to the marketing, sales, and use of each product, sustainability comes into play at every point, working to prevent damage to the environment, minimize waste, and ensure every aspect is both human and animal-friendly throughout the supply chain.